AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/manage-disk-space.md

 >[!IMPORTANT]
 >
 >For Pro Production and Staging environments, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to change disk space allocation.
 A size increase of Pro Production and Staging environments can only occur at certain intervals, so, depending on your current disk space usage, support might recommend increasing disk space allocation by a minimum of 10 GB.
-Once allocated, the storage increase for Pro staging and production cannot be reverted.
+Once allocated, the storage increase for Pro staging and production can not be reverted.

 ### Application disk space